Gerda Wegener: Book and film

 Over the years, beginning with the literary success of a book about her and Elbe's life together, and further with the release of a movie based on the book, the story of the couple gained a cult following in Denmark and around the world.
 Their artwork has been rediscovered, and exhibited and auctioned with success.
 A special exhibition of Gerda Wegener's work was on display at the Arken Museum of Modern Art until January 2017, followed by a travelling exhibit of her art shown around the world.

-The Danish Girl, David Ebershoff's 2000 novel about them was an international best-seller and was translated into a dozen languages.
+The Danish Girl, David Ebershoff's 2000 novel about Gerda and Lili, was an international best-seller and was translated into a dozen languages.
 Gerda Wegener is portrayed by Swedish actress Alicia Vikander in the 2015 film The Danish Girl, also starring British actor Eddie Redmayne as Lili Elbe.
 The film received some criticism for obscuring the actual story of a historical trans person and omitting certain facts and for being based on a fictional book that does not tell the true story of the couple.
 The topic of Gerda Wegener's own sexuality, which she never talked about publicly, is not mentioned in the film or book.